In this Article

 - Heat a pan and grease it nicely with butter.

-- Coat the bread pieces with the egg mixture and place them on the hot pan.
+- Dunk the bread pieces in the egg mixture and coat each piece well.
+Place them in the hot pan.

 - Serve warm French toast to your baby.